Sifuna Okwethu

 Using the documentary as the backdrop, Documentaries to Inspire Social Change (DISC) has created a curriculum that explores how land injustice in South Africa relates to the many injustices youth have witnessed in their own communities.
 The primary goal of the curriculum is to create awareness of the interconnectedness of struggles for social justice around the world.
 Students will leave the course with an increased global awareness, understanding of the structural foundations of injustice, and an introduction to property rights.

-Download
+Download Curriculum

-An aerial view of the Ndolila’s ancestral land
+An Aerial View of the Ndolila’s Ancestral Land